Romain3Ch216/AL4EO/README.md

 ## Reference

-This toolbox was used for our review paper in Geoscience and Remote Sensing Magazine:
+This toolbox was used for our review paper in IEEE Geoscience and Remote Sensing Magazine:

 > R. Thoreau, V. Achard, L. Risser, B. Berthelot and X. Briottet, "*Active Learning for Hyperspectral Image Classification: a Comparative Review*," in IEEE Geoscience and Remote Sensing Magazine, in review.